claiduiuc/CLAID-Website/_services/events.md

 image: "/services/default.png"
 ---

-Learn more about Chinese culture and meet new friends at our social and cultural events!
+Learn more about Chinese culture and meet new friends at our fun events!

 ## Ne verba patulosque numen vix libet